Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Ethical Statement

 \section{Ethical Statement}

-\paragraph{Representational Harms.} Our study documents systematic demographic-conditioned failures in I2I editing that constitute representational harms: skin lightening bias affecting 62--71\% of outputs, race drift disproportionately affecting non-White subjects, and gender-occupation stereotype adherence in 84--86\% of occupation edits.
-We report these findings to motivate safer model development, not to enable harmful applications.
+\paragraph{Representational harms.} This study documents systematic demographic-conditioned failures that constitute representational harms at scale: 62--71\% skin lightening across all outputs, race drift disproportionately affecting non-White subjects, and 84--86\% gender-occupation stereotype adherence.
+As I2I editors are deployed to millions of users, these silent distortions can shape how individuals from underrepresented groups are depicted in AI-mediated imagery---a concrete social harm with implications for equity and self-representation.
+We report these findings to motivate safer and more equitable model development, not to enable their reproduction.

-\paragraph{Dataset and Prompt Responsibility.} We use FairFace, a publicly available dataset designed for bias research, with appropriate attribution.
-Our diagnostic prompts are designed to expose failure modes in controlled settings and should not be used to generate harmful content.
-We will release prompts and evaluation code to enable reproducible bias measurement.
+\paragraph{Dataset and prompt responsibility.} We use FairFace~\cite{karkkainen2021fairface}, a publicly available dataset designed for bias measurement and mitigation.
+Because portrait images constitute sensitive biometric-like data, we restrict their use to controlled auditing of demographic-conditioned editing behavior.
+Our benchmark measures perceived demographic change in edited outputs---not identity inference or verification.
+We document the dataset source, sampling procedure, prompts, evaluation rubrics, and intended uses to support responsible reuse.

-\paragraph{Human Subjects.} Human evaluation was conducted on Prolific with IRB approval.
+\paragraph{Human subjects.} Human evaluation was conducted on Prolific with IRB approval.
 Participants provided informed consent, were compensated fairly (\$12/hour equivalent), and could withdraw at any time.
 No personally identifiable information was collected beyond Prolific participant IDs.

-\paragraph{Dual Use Considerations.} While our \emph{Feature Prompt} intervention demonstrates that prompt-level specification can mitigate some failures, we acknowledge that similar techniques could potentially be misused.
-We emphasize that the burden of identity preservation should lie with model developers, not users.
+\paragraph{Dual use.} Feature prompts demonstrate prompt-level mitigation, but similar techniques could be misused to anchor or amplify demographic attributes.
+The burden of identity preservation should rest with model developers.
+Long-term solutions require training-time and decoding-time interventions that preserve demographic attributes by default, not user-side prompt engineering.